svenpohl/cpubot/README.md

 You will need two different cpu-spending accounts with some EOS and the same private key, like *mycpubot0001* and *mycpubot0002*

 This accounts will be alterate each day, so you can be sure each account will have no negative CPU.
-Otherwise the cpu-refresh will fail.
+Otherwise the cpu-refresh may fail.

 This script will call the "***powerupcalc1***"-contract from the EOS-SOV team.
 By using this contract you just need to send an small amount of EOS, like 0.0010 EOS with the target-account for CPU in the memo.